jrad77/CarND-LaneLines-P1/writeup_template.md

 segments, instead of just the very last ones.
 These could then be weighted in importance, the newest line segments being weighted higher than the older.

-Additionally, we could use only the line segments that were considered as inliers by RANSAC.
+Additionally, for the remembered past lines we could use only the line segments that were considered as inliers by RANSAC.
 We could also possibly use RANSAC to interpolate 'fake' data points along the line to further reinforce the line that was previously being tracked to prevent radical jumps in the line position.

 Finally, I'm sure there is a fair amount still to be achieved by tuning the various parameters already implemented to get better line segments to choose